Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Mount Regis Center is a methadone clinic in Salem, VA.
 It is situated in Salem County at 125 Knotbreak Road, 24153 zip.
-Mount Regis Center provides short-term residential treatment, long-term residential treatment and outpatient day treatment or partial hospitalization.
-Mount Regis Center provides methadone/buprenorphine for pain management, suboxone prescription and buprenorphine detox.
-Other than methadone treatment, Mount Regis Center offers substance use education, health education services and marital/couples counseling.
-Mount Regis Center provides medication-assisted services to women and men.
+Mount Regis Center provides short-term residential treatment, regular outpatient treatment and full residential treatment.
+Mount Regis Center provides relapse prevention from naltrexone, suboxone prescription and buprenorphine detox.
+Other than methadone treatment, Mount Regis Center offers hepatitis education, counseling and support, family counseling and substance use education.
+Mount Regis Center provides medication assisted treatment to men and women.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout Virginia.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Salem drug rehabs.